anubhavpgit/anubhavpgit.github.io/content/posts/gameoflife.md

     </div>
 </div>

 A single block here can represent '1' and an empty cell can represent '0'.
 The glider gun emits gliders at regular intervals, which can be used to synchronize the operations of the CPU.
-These inputs can be used to work with adders, logic gates, and memory cells to perform ALU operations, store data, and control the flow of information within the CPU.
+These inputs can work with adders, logic gates, and memory cells to perform ALU operations, store data, and control the flow of information within the CPU.

 ##### A Fully Functional Computer

-To build a fully functional computer, you would need to design and implement a wide range of components, including registers, multiplexers, and arithmetic logic units, and connect them together to form a complete system.
+To build a fully functional computer, you would need to design and implement a wide range of components, including registers, multiplexers, and arithmetic logic units, and connect them to form a complete system.
 Some of the components you would need to build include:

 ALU components:
 - Adders (Half and Full- they can be used to add binary numbers) [⏎](#arithmetic-logic-unit)